pulumi/docs/content/blog/programming-the-cloud-with-python/index.md

 There are only 18 lines of Python code here, but this program does a ton!

-::: {section-style="6"}
--   [First, we create an AWS S3 Bucket that we'll use to host our website from, setting the index document to be "index.html",]{#OHTACAaQy4o}
+- First, we create an AWS S3 Bucket that we'll use to host our website from, setting the index document to be "index.html".
--   [Next, we iterate over all files in the "www" directory (using the standard Python for loop!),]{#OHTACAhbokU}
+- Next, we iterate over all files in the "www" directory (using the standard Python for loop!
--   [Finally, for every file in the "www" directory, we guess its MIME type using the Python standard library and then create an S3 BucketObject inside the website bucket, which uploads the file to S3.]{#OHTACAXfWXe}
+- Finally, for every file in the "www" directory, we guess its MIME type using the Python standard library and then create an S3 BucketObject inside the website bucket, which uploads the file to S3.

+This is a simple example, but it's hard to overstate how awesome it is to be able to reach into Python's deep standard library whenever we need to.
+In this example we're using both the “os” and “mimetypes” packages in the Python standard library: the first to list the files in a particular directory and the second to guess a particular file's MIME type based on its extension and contents, which we eventually pass directly to S3.

+Remember, this code isn't performing imperative commands — like, say, your cloud provider's Python SDK or Boto would — and instead creates a declarative resource graph that the Pulumi engine understands how to act upon.
+This works for the first deployment, but more importantly, for all subsequent incremental updates too.
+If we were to change the contents of one of the files on disk, Pulumi would recognize that one of the files has changed and re-upload it, without changing the bucket or any of the other already existing bucket objects!

+## Where can I learn more?

+If you'd like to try the above example out for yourself, we've put the [full code on GitHub](https://github.com/pulumi/examples/tree/master/aws-py-s3-folder).
+Full instructions for installing Pulumi and deploying your own static website on S3 are in the `README`.
+Don't take our word for it, though!
+We'd love for you to check it out and see for yourself how great it is to reclaim the “code” in “infrastructure as code”.
+If you want to know more about Pulumi and the things it can do for you, check out our [Getting Started]({{< ref "/docs/quickstart" >}}) page and our Documentation for more information.

+Python is the language of automation today and the future.
+Pulumi is the infrastructure as code automation tool of the future.
+Using them both together is an incredible way to automate a crucial job while staying entirely within a language you already know and love!